Southern-Software-Inc/agent-payroll/QWEN.md

 * The repository for this program is located at 'https://github.com/southernpitbull/agent-payroll.git' and is to be updated on the hour and on the half hour while coding.

+* the compensation paid out to all agents collectively for a completed job must never be more than 75% of the total payment for the job.
+All left over funds go into the system bank account.

+*